IIT-EnergySystemModels/openTEPES/README.rst

 GitHub Repository (the hard way)
 ================================
-1. Clone the openTEPES repository.
+1. Clone the openTEPES repository
 2. Launch the Anaconda prompt
 3. Set up the PATH by ``cd "C:\Users\<username>\...\openTEPES"``.
 (Note that the path is where the repository was cloned.)
-4. Install openTEPES via pip by ``pip install openTEPES.``
+4. Install openTEPES via pip by ``pip install openTEPES``

 Solvers
 #######